earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 }
 ```

-And change it to this:
+And change it to use an if

 ```
 fun categorizeTemperature(temp: Int): String =
     if (temp < 0) "Freezing"